Skip to main content

 About this award

-Get $3,000 for your tuition if you are a First Nations, Métis, or Inuit graduate student attending an Alberta institution — apply by May 15, 2026.
+$3,000 for First Nations, Métis, or Inuit graduate students attending an Alberta institution — apply by May 15, 2026.

-Two bursaries valued at $3,000 each are available.
+You can receive one of two bursaries valued at $3,000 each.
 As a bursary, this money is yours to keep and does not have to be paid back.
 This is for you if you identify as First Nations, Métis, or Inuit and are pursuing advanced university studies.
 You must apply by May 15, 2026.
-When you apply, ask how and when you'll hear back — email, portal, or phone.
+The provider does not state when you will be notified of the result, so ask Calgary Foundation how and when you will hear back.
 Selection criteria aren't published — ask Calgary Foundation how winners are chosen and roughly how many applicants they typically receive so you can judge your odds.
-The funds are applied directly to tuition.
-Confirm with your school's financial aid office how this credit will appear on your account.
+The money is applied directly to your tuition rather than sent as a cash payment to you.
 Renewal conditions aren't listed — if you're counting on this for multiple years, confirm with Calgary Foundation whether it's one-time or renewable and what you need to maintain.

 Can you get it?